yellow brick road

 (or, my humble attempt to set the world right)

-I have always been the type to write letters to the editor.
+I have always been the type to type letters to the editor.
 One thing led to another, and in the early '80s, I got the chance to publish some satirical opinion pieces in the Philadelphia Inquirer.

 Sleek Clean Monoline Decorative Click